objcio/articles/2014-12-?-lldb-debugging.md

 However, you won't see any changes until you continue the program again.
 This is because the changes need to be sent over to the render server and then the display will be updated.

-However the render server is actually another process (called `backboardd`), and even though our app, our process, is interrupted, `backboardd` is not!
+The render server is actually another process (called `backboardd`), and even though the containing process of what we are debugging is interrupted, `backboardd` is not!

 That means that without continuing you can execute the following: